-- Inadequate isolation units at health facilities in the regions. - Unavailability of probes and primers for NIP laboratory to start testing for Seasonal Influenza (H1N1). - Inadequate PPE - Delayed distribution of viral swabs to different regions
+- Inadequate isolation units at health facilities in the regions. - Unavailability of probes and primers for NIP laboratory to start testing for Seasonal Influenza (H1N1). - Insuficient PPE and swabs to conduct active case search in some districts.

 5. RECOMMENDATIONS AND WAY FORWARD: